 But one of the biggest steppingstones for GIF was the launch of the world's biggest GIF library "GIPHY".
 GIPHY made it possible for any app to add GIFs with ease to their library.

 Luckily for GIPHY at the time of its launch chatting apps were soaring all over the world.

 WhatsApp, WeChat, and Hike were seeing a rising slant as texting became popular.
 And thanks to GIPHY, GIFs were a part of all these platforms making them part of user conversations.

 In the present time, it’s relatively easy for anyone to screengrab a video or still images as GIFS.
 They can even convert, edit, add text and other cool effects to the GIFs.
 There are hundreds if not thousands of apps that make this process easy for any user.

 People want to connect with other people and when they can't do this online using words so they turn to Conversation Media like GIFs.
 Its popularity is a direct result of how relatable people find GIFs.

 There are three types of things people want to convey using GIFs for expressing emotions.

 Another interesting thing that has come out of GIFs is the emergence of GIF artists.
 A unique community of creative individuals that have made strides through animation.
 In 2013, GIF artist and game designer Roger Von Biersborn was chosen as Tumblr's first artist.
 He was invited to create original art for the site.

-“Cinemagraph,” a popular form of Instagram art that came into life by photographers Kevin Burg and Jamie Beck.
+“Cinemagraph,” a popular form of Instagram art that photographers Kevin Burg and Jamie brought into life.
 This platform attempts to create high-level GIF photography.